stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

-  The only thing which seemed to displease the men of Tsath was the fact that curious and adventurous strangers were beginning to pour into those parts of the upper world where the passages to K&rsquo;n-yan lay.
-Zamacona told them of the founding of Florida and New Spain, and made it clear that a great part of the world was stirring with the zest of adventure&mdash;Spanish, Portuguese, French, and English.
-Sooner or later Mexico and Florida must meet in one great colonial empire&mdash;and then it would be hard to keep outsiders from the rumoured gold and silver of the abyss.
-Charging Buffalo knew of Zamacona&rsquo;s journey into the earth.
+  The only thing which seemed to displease the men of Tsath was the fact that curious and adventurous strangers were beginning to pour into those parts of the upper world where the passages to K'n-yan lay.
+Zamacona told them of the founding of Florida and New Spain, and made it clear that a great part of the world was stirring with the zest of adventure--Spanish, Portuguese, French, and English.
+Sooner or later Mexico and Florida must meet in one great colonial empire--and then it would be hard to keep outsiders from the rumoured gold and silver of the abyss.
+Charging Buffalo knew of Zamacona's journey into the earth.
 Would he tell Coronado, or somehow let a report get to the great viceroy, when he failed to find the traveller at the promised meeting-place?
-Alarm for the continued secrecy and safety of K&rsquo;n-yan shewed in the faces of the visitors, and Zamacona absorbed from their minds the fact that from now on sentries would undoubtedly be posted once more at all the unblocked passages to the outside world which the men of Tsath could remember.
+Alarm for the continued secrecy and safety of K'n-yan shewed in the faces of the visitors, and Zamacona absorbed from their minds the fact that from now on sentries would undoubtedly be posted once more at all the unblocked passages to the outside world which the men of Tsath could remember.